pshrvst2/Gossip-Protocol/README.md

     Integration with MP1
 Like MP1, we have used log4j in our MP2 solution to log the activities occurring at the respective machines.
 The logs collected have information of nodes joining, leaving, marking other node as active and deleting the node entry from the list.
 That apart we also log the thread name or the class name in each log statement.
 In MP1, we only had to edit the filename.
 With MP1 we were easily able to detect scenarios like deleting a member from the member list.

+Intructions to compile and Run:
+    1.Download the code on your machine.
+    2.Ensure that you have Java 1.8.
+    3.Navigate to the src folder and the run the following commands: make clean
+    make all
+    make run
+    4.The last command will start the servers.
+Follow the instructions to join or quit the group, or to view the membership list.